Ryoma Kimata

-Ryoma Kimata (木俣 椋真, Kimata Ryoma) is a Japanese snowboarder.
+Ryoma Kimata (木俣 椋真, Kimata Ryōma) is a Japanese snowboarder.

 Career

 In April 2019, he competed at the FIS Snowboarding Junior World Championships and won a gold medal in the big air event.
 He then competed at the 2020 Winter Youth Olympics and won a gold medal in the big air event with a score of 195.00 points.

 Kimata represented Japan at the 2025 Snowboarding World Championships in the big air event.
 During his second run, he fell attempting a backside 1980 melon, which resulted in a bloody nose.
 After receiving medical attention, he returned for his third and final run.
 He landed a backside 1980 and won the gold medal with a score of 176.75.

+In January 2026, he was selected to represent Japan at the 2026 Winter Olympics.
+During big air qualification he scored 164.75 points and advanced to the finals.
+He won a silver medal during the finals with a score of 171.50.